nkashyap14/Zettelkasen/Zettelkasten/Greedy.md

 ## Summary

 - A greedy algorithm makes locally optimal choices at each step, hoping these choices lead to a globally optimal solution.
 It picks the best immediate option without looking ahead or backtracking.
+- Says that a problem should be solved in stages by taking one step at a time while considering one input at a time
+	- Has predefined procedures through which following we can obtain the optimal solution

 ## Key Characteristics